bochaozhang/sampleRarefaction/README.md

 ```
 bash sampleRarefaction.sh -d lp11 -s D207 -f tissue -t 20
 ```
-will calculate the number of additional sample needed to reach 0.5:0.01:0.95 coverage for each tissue in subject D207 from database lp11, using only clones that have at least 20 instances in at least one tissue
+will calculate the number of additional sample needed to reach 0.5:0.01:0.95 coverage for each tissue in subject D207 from database lp11, using only clones that have at least 20 instances in at least one tissue.

 ** Note: you will need permission to access databases, replace your username and pwd in security.cnf. **